Mitch Epstein

+He has also worked in various roles on several films.
+He was responsible for production design on Salaam Bombay!
+(1988) and Mississippi Masala (1991), and as co-producer on the latter; both of these films were directed by his ex-wife, Mira Nair.

-Epstein's work has been exhibited and published extensively in the United States and Europe, and collected by numerous major museums, including New York's Museum of Modern Art and Whitney Museum of American Art, The J. Paul Getty Museum in Los Angeles, the San Francisco Museum of Modern Art, and the Tate Modern in London.
+Epstein's work is held in the collections of the Museum of Modern Art, New York, Whitney Museum of American Art, J. Paul Getty Museum, San Francisco Museum of Modern Art and Tate Modern, London.

-He has also worked as a director, cinematographer, and production designer on several films, including Dad, Salaam Bombay!, and Mississippi Masala.

 Early life and education

-Epstein was born and raised in a Jewish family in Holyoke, Massachusetts.
+Mitch Epstein was born around 1952, and raised in a Jewish family in Holyoke, Massachusetts.

 He graduated from Williston Academy, where he studied with artist and bookmaker Barry Moser.
 In the early 1970s he studied at Union College, New York; Rhode Island School of Design, Rhode Island, and the Cooper Union, New York, where he was a student of photographer Garry Winogrand.

 Career

 By the mid-1970s, Epstein had abandoned his academic studies and begun to travel, embarking on a photographic exploration of the United States.
 Ten of the photographs he made during this period were in a 1977 group exhibition at Light Gallery in New York.
-Ben Lifson wrote in his Village Voice review: "Mitch Epstein's ten color photographs are the best things at Summer Light….
-At 25, Epstein's apprenticeship is over, as his work shows.
-He stands between artistic tradition and originality and makes pictures about abandoned rocking-horses and danger, about middle-age dazzled by spring blossoms, about children confused by sex and beasts.
+Ben Lifson wrote in his Village Voice review:"He stands between artistic tradition and originality and makes pictures about abandoned rocking-horses and danger, about middle-age dazzled by spring blossoms, about children confused by sex and beasts.
 He has learned the terms of black-and-white photography, and although he adds color, he hasn't abandoned them, loving photography's past while trying to step into its future."

-In 1978, he journeyed to India with his future wife, director Mira Nair, where he was a producer, set designer, and cinematographer on several films, including Salaam Bombay! and India Cabaret.
+In 1978, he journeyed to India with his future wife, director Mira Nair, where he was a producer, production designer, and cinematographer on several films, including India Cabaret.
+He did the production design on Salaam Bombay!
+(1988) and Mississippi Masala (1991), and co-produced the latter.
 His book In Pursuit of India is a compilation of his Indian photographs from this period.

+Vietnam: A Book of Changes.

 From 1992 to 1995, Epstein photographed in Vietnam, which resulted in an exhibition of this work at Wooster Gardens in New York, along with a book titled Vietnam: A Book of Changes.
-"I don't know that Mitch Epstein's glorious photographs record all of what is salient in end-of-the-twentieth century Vietnam," wrote Susan Sontag for his book jacket, "for it's been more than two decades since my two stays there.
-I can testify that his images confirm what moved and troubled me then…and offer shrewd and poignant glimpses into the costs of imposing a certain modernity.
-This is beautiful, authoritative work by an extremely intelligent and gifted photographer."
-Reviewing an exhibition of the Vietnam pictures for Art in America, Peter Von Ziegesar writes, "In a show full of small pleasures, little prepares one for the stunning epiphany contained in Perfume Pagoda…Few photographers have managed to make an image so loaded and so beautiful at once."
+Reviewing an exhibition of the Vietnam pictures for Art in America, Peter von Ziegesar writes, "In a show full of small pleasures, little prepares one for the stunning epiphany contained in Perfume Pagoda…Few photographers have managed to make an image so loaded and so beautiful at once."